 - you have already requested a game with that team for that spot

 - the coach of that team does not have a season available and therefore can not be challenged for non-conference games

-A: Yes, all teams play in the conference tournament (assuming the teams are eligible
+A: Yes, all teams play in the conference tournament (assuming the teams are eligible for post-season play).

-B and so on.

 The following procedures are set up to establish seeding for the championship and to break ties.
 Follow the appropriate steps in order.

 - Regular season head-to-head results (one game or two).
 If the tied teams split their two games, then proceed to Step #2 below.

 - Overall record.
 If the tied teams had identical overall winning percentages, then proceed to Step #3 below.

 - RPI ranking

-- Multiple-Team Tie (3 or more teams in the same division conclude the regular season with the same conference record)
+Multiple-Team Tie (3 or more teams in the same division conclude the regular season with the same conference record)